jackTabsCode/asphalt/README.md

 Asphalt is a command line tool used to upload assets to Roblox and easily reference them in code.
 It's a modern alternative to [Tarmac](https://github.com/Roblox/Tarmac).

+> [!IMPORTANT]
-Note: This documentation is for the pre-release of Asphalt 1.0.
-Asphalt <0.9 is no longer supported or working due to Roblox API changes.
+> This documentation is for the pre-release of Asphalt 1.0.
+Older versions are no longer supported or working due to Roblox API changes.
+The fixes will be backported soon.

 ## Features